Glossary: Market Structure and Trading Terms

 Fill or Kill (FOK)

-An order type requiring immediate execution of the entire trade or cancellation.
-FOK orders are common in algorithmic trading to avoid partial fills that could disrupt strategy timing.
+An order type requiring immediate execution of the entire quantity or complete cancellation.
+No partial fills allowed.
+FOK orders are common in algorithmic and institutional trading where partial execution would disrupt strategy timing or create unwanted exposure.
+Most retail investors rarely use FOK orders.

 Limit Order

 An instruction to buy or sell at a specified price or better.
-For instance, a limit order to buy at $49.90 will only execute if the stock drops to that level.
-Limit orders ensure price control but aren't guaranteed to fill.
+A limit order to buy at $49.90 will only execute if the stock drops to $49.90 or lower.
+Limit orders give you price control but don't guarantee execution — if the stock never reaches your price, the order won't fill.
+For most retail investors, limit orders are preferable to market orders (especially in volatile or low-liquidity stocks) because they prevent you from paying more than you intended.

 Market Maker